 Profile: A Day in the Life of a Student, Brownie Leader, and Senior Section Member

 You know that “Monday Feeling” that most people dread?
 Those “back to work” blues, the “start of another busy week” stress.
 Well I seem to have found the perfect cure to mine – Girlguiding.
-My full-time-essays-due-exams-looming-oh-no-it’s-Monday-again routine that comes with 20884_980201858658866_7422618099520998673_nstudying for A-levels is completely counteracted by my longing for the fun, laughter and good feeling of my Monday evenings.
+My full-time-essays-due-exams-looming-oh-no-it’s-Monday-again routine that comes with studying for A-levels is completely counteracted by my longing for the fun, laughter and good feeling of my Monday evenings.
 First it’s off to Brownies, where I’m surrounded by excited chattering girls with more enthusiasm than most Mondays have in their little finger.
 We sing songs, chat about our week, play (loud!) games, learn new things about ourselves and also the world around us, and kick Monday right back out the door.
 At the end of the meeting I feel refreshed (honestly!) and overwhelmingly proud of everyone who continues to make Guiding happen and put those smiles on the girls’ faces.
 The girls skip excitedly out the door clutching whatever new craft or trinket they have made that evening, and handing activity or trip letters to mum or dad saying “pleeeaase can I do this???”.
 Although I’m 19 part of me is still a big Brownie at heart, and being a Leader means I get up to all the exciting things the girls do!
 Camps, adventures, fundraising, badges, and trying new activities are a main part of my life as a Brownie Leader.
 As the saying goes in Guiding – the best job I do, I do for free!

-11164783_980201548658897_7725706277470205049_nAfter Brownies it’s then a quick dash to the second part of my Monday Evenings – Senior Section meetings.
+After Brownies it’s then a quick dash to the second part of my Monday Evenings – Senior Section meetings.
 The main ingredients in our Senior Section are laughter, a lot more laughter, fun… oh and food.
 We are always thinking of new ways to try something new, have fun and earn as many badges as we can!
 From blindfold jelly bean tasting, to rifle shooting, and attending as many camping trips as possible.
 Summer 2014 we went to WINGS International Scout and Guide camp in Great Windsor Park for 7 days, meeting guiding friends from all over the world.
 Just a few weekends ago we camped at our County’s Briarlands Campsite for the official opening of the new accommodation – Brooks Lodge!
 We completed (yet another) challenge badge, this one based around “I’m a Celebrity Get Me Out Of Here!”, and took part in a day full of activities.
 Not to mention we got to meet the Chief Guide, Gill Slocombe!
 Being part of the Senior Section stops me from ever getting bored.
 If I’m not planning and thinking of more things to do, I’m working my way towards my Chief Guide Award, or planning my Senior Section Camp Permit.

 So that’s my sure-fire way to cure a bout of the “Mondays”.
 Volunteering and participating in Girlguiding gives me more of a buzz than any triple-shot-espresso could.
 I promise you it’s not something you will ever regret trying, so what have you got to lose?